nais/blog/content/posts/elm.md

 ### Comparison with React

+As we had already implemented this frontend in React earlier, I did a quick side by side comparison of the two versions, focusing on the dependency count and asset sizes—and found the results quite disturbing.

 |                | Dependencies | Dependency size | Compiled code size |
 |----------------|--------------|-----------------|--------------------|
 | **React**      | 796          | 637 MB          | 618 KB             |
 | **Elm**        | 111          | 75 MB           | 70 KB              |
 | **Efficiency** | **717%**     | **849%**        | **882%**           |

-It is really disturbing to see the differences.
 For our use case, React is quite bloated in comparison to Elm.
 These numbers translate to less bugs, less network traffic, less disk usage, and shorter build time.
 Last, but not least: loading time in the browser decreases, not just due to less network traffic, but also less parsing and evaluation of code.

 ## Conclusion